-Christian Schmitt is an expert consultant for renovations and new construction of organs in Berlin, Nuremberg, Zurich, Lucerne and Brno.
+He is an expert consultant for organ renovations and new construction of organs in Berlin, Nuremberg, Zurich, Lucerne, and Brno.
 His latest project is a digitally sampled version of the organ of the Philharmonie Essen for concerts with and in the orchestra.
 The digital version of the famous organ, created in cooperation with a Dutch acoustics company, is transportable and easily adaptable to hall size and needs.
 Christian Schmitt has been a member of numerous international music competition juries and is involved in the music education project Rhapsody in School.

 Christian Schmitt is represented worldwide by Tanja Dorn at Dorn Music.